Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/03_quant.md

 }
 ```

-Now our process will expect to find an output path called `"$sample_id"`.
+Now our process will expect to find an output path with the same name as the `sample_id` variable.

 ### Defining the process `input`